 • Individuals can disagree, but don’t personalize it; critique the ideas, reasoning, and evidence, not the person

-• There are diverse perspectives in this conversation and we can talk respectfully even if we don’t all agree.
+• There may be different perspectives in this conversation and we can talk respectfully even if we don’t all agree.

 • This is not about changing minds.
 It’s about listening and developing empathy and understanding.

-• Avoid judgement and focus on listening with curiosity and for understanding.
+• Avoid judgment and focus on listening with curiosity and for understanding.

 • Confidentiality: what happens in the discussion, stays in the discussion.